Re-connecting people with an untamed God in our wild homes.

 center for spirituality & nature

-REV DR BETH NORCROSS, Methodist Minister.
-Through spiritual practice and ecological study, the Center encourages participants to come home to the sacred ecological ground in which they live – and to come to know and delight in those that share this home.
+DR. BETH NORCROSS, teacher, naturalist.
+The Center provides programs and resources that encourage participants to deepen their spirituality in a natural setting, to come home to the sacred ecological ground in which they live, and to know and delight in those that share this home.
 The Center re-imagines community in the context of this sacred space, where humans see themselves as loving participants within the rich web of creation.

 CHurch of the woods